We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Read on to learn more about heartburn and gas, including how to prevent and treat them.

 Heartburn occurs as a symptom of acid reflux.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, up to 20 percent of people in the United States have a chronic form of acid reflux called gastroesophageal reflux disease.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases,

 People experience heartburn in different ways, but some of the common sensations include: